 Often developing new material techniques or incorporating mundane ones in a surprising way, Chris Kabel brings the pragmatic together with the conceptual.
 Chris Kabel studied at the Design Academy in Eindhoven and founded his studio in 2002 in Rotterdam.
 He has won the DOEN Materiaalprijs in 2009 for his innovative use of materials.
 Kabel has worked with international companies and institutions like Droog, Moooi, Koizumi, Royal VKB, the City of Seoul, the City of Bruges, Levi's, Charles & Marie and Alessi.
 His work is collected by museums such as Fondation Nationale d'Art Contemporain, Stedelijk Museum Amsterdam, Boijmans Museum Rotterdam and Hangaram Design Museum Seoul.
 Chris teaches and does workshops at several design schools, amongst others at Design Academy Eindhoven and at ECAL in Lausanne.

 Chris Kabel’s research fellowship at Het Nieuwe Instituut focuses on the topic of “the finish.”
+He is one of the curators of Het Nieuwe Instituut's exhibition Designing the Surface.

 Matthew Stadler is an American novelist and critic currently living in Rotterdam.
 His novels, including Allan Stein, Landscape: Memory, and The Dissolution of Nicholas Dee, have earned him numerous honors, including Guggenheim and Ingram-Merrill Fellowships, the Lambda Award for best gay novelist, and the Hinda Rosenthal Prize from the American Academy of Arts and Letters.
 In 2014, nai010 published his book, Deventer, about the interplay of power and hope in urban planning, and he gave the 9th annual Benno Premsela Lecture, Interior Decorating in War Time, at the Portugese Synagogue in Amsterdam.